Kozani: Ottoman period

 The town's growth was disrupted in 1770, because of conflict that erupted between Kozani's local inhabitants and Kozanite merchants in central Europe, who contributed to the town's prosperity; even more catastrophically, the city was pillaged by Turkish beys in 1770.
-A subsequent incursion by Aslan bey, in 1830, ravaged the city immensely.
+A subsequent incursion by Arslan Bey, in 1830, ravaged the city immensely.
 In 1855 next to St. Nicholas Church a 26 meters high bell tower was built, which would become the symbol of the city.
 In 1939, a clock was added to the top of the tower, donated by Greek-American, Konstantinos Mamatsios.
-According to the 1904 population census, 12,000 Greeks and 350 Aromanians (Vlachs) were living in Kozani at the time.

 In the late 19th and early 20th century, Kozani was part of the Manastir Vilayet of the Ottoman Empire.
+In the 1881–1893 census, the kaza of Kozana had a total population of 27,652; consisting of 15,017 Muslims, 12,633 Greek Orthodox, and two Armenians.
+According to the 1904 population census of the Greek Kingdom's consulate, 12,000 Greeks and 350 Aromanians were living in Kozani at the time.

 Balkan wars

 The Greek army entered Kozani on 11 October 1912, during the First Balkan War, after its victory against the Ottoman army in the Battle of Sarantaporo.
 By this time, the population of the town was 12,000 Orthodox Greeks.
 In 1923, during the population exchange between Greece and Turkey, about 1,400 Greek families from Pontus and Asia Minor were settled in Kozani.